 The route outlined in this guide starts at Mission San Francisco de Solano in Sonoma and loosely follows an 1812 map of the Camino Real.
 It runs through all kinds of landscapes and communities: over the iconic Golden Gate Bridge, through army bases, past the vast farmlands of the Salinas Valley, through breathtaking national parks, by gritty industrial areas, across cities and suburbs, through wetlands, and on scenic coastal bluffs.
 It ends approximately 800 miles south, at Mission San Diego.

-There's no official trail, and this trek isn't easy.
+There's no official trail, no guideposts, and this trek isn't easy.
 Along the way, you'll do some hard walking along busy roads.
 You'll need to wrangle lodging at campgrounds, hotels, hopefully the houses of friends and family, and maybe a few convents and missions.
 You'll have to find food where you can.

 Thanks for your interest!